GI6P01 - Project 1 Year (2018/19)

 They also adhere to a learning agreement with their supervisor to ensure regular meetings.

-The word-processed summative dissertation and report must be submitted separately electronically via Turnitin.
+The word-processed summative dissertation must be submitted electronically via Turnitin.

 Bell, Judith, Doing your research project.
 A guide to first-time researchers in education and social science, Buckingham, Open University Press, Third edition, 1999.